brikyland/briky-smart-contract/docs/Contracts/land/EstateToken.md

 Deprecate an estate by managers due to force majeure or extraction.

-Name        Description
+{% hint style="info" %}

-_Permissions: Managers active in the zone of the estate.
+Permissions: Managers active in the zone of the estate.

+{% endhint %}

+{% hint style="info" %}
-   Anchor enforces consistency between this contract and the client-side._
+Anchor enforces consistency between this contract and the client-side.
+{% endhint %}

-#### Parameters
+### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |